About the upgrade framework

 |5||Prepare for new functionality||Realize maximum value by establishing a change cycle for new innovations and product improvements.||Prepare for new functionality|

 Our Upgrade content is continually evolving.
 Be sure to check back for the latest guidance, and read the Teams blog.

-Skype for Business Online will be retired on July 31, 2021, after which it will no longer be accessible or supported.
+Skype for Business Online was retired on July 31, 2021.
 To maximize benefit realization and ensure your organization has proper time to implement your upgrade, we encourage you to begin your journey to Microsoft Teams today.
 Remember that a successful upgrade aligns technical and user readiness, so be sure to leverage the guidance herein as you navigate your journey to Microsoft Teams.